By-Laws of White Settlement Area Chamber of Commerce

 The elected officers of the Chamber of Commerce shall constitute the Executive Board, shall be a part of the Board of Directors, and shall have power to transact emergency and such other business complying with and supporting the high standards of the Chamber of Commerce.

 Section 8 – Board of Directors

-The six (6) members of the Board of Directors shall be elected by a majority of votes cast by members in good standing not less than 10 days and not more than 40 days prior to the Annual Meeting, shall serve three (3) year terms with two (2) members to be elected each year.
+The five to seven (5-7) members of the Board of Directors shall be elected by a majority of votes cast by members in good standing not less than 10 days and not more than 40 days prior to the Annual Meeting, shall serve three (3) year terms with two (2) members to be elected each year.